 I was married at age 18 for 24 years.
 We were not Christians.
 I divorced my husband after he committed adultery and left me for another woman.
 I married again and divorced after my 2nd husband sexually abused my young daughter (this marriage lasted 3 years).
 I remarried yet again, and, after nearly 2 years, my third husband walked out on me one day almost a year ago.
 I have always had a close relationship with my first husband, even after all we have been through.
 He has never remarried and states that he has only had one wife.
 He and I are talking about getting married again.
 I need to know if God will bless our re-union.
 We are both born again Christians now and realize that we love (only) each other.
 Our grown children and grandchildren are very excited.

-Some ancient Jewish commentaries claim that this passage addressed an ancient Egyptian practice that was also practiced by the Jews who left Egypt under Moses’ guidance.
+Some ancient Jewish commentaries claim that this passage addressed an ancient Egyptian practice that was also practiced by the Jews who had left Egypt at the time of the exodus.
 Reportedly, the Jewish husbands were swapping wives by divorcing their wives in order to marry another man’s wife.
 After the husbands had enjoyed their new wives for a while, they would divorce them and remarry their first wives.
 Reportedly, this was a common practice.
 But this view ignores the fact that the passage says that “she finds no favor in his eyes.”
-What about the man who just wants a new experience yet enjoyed his wife?
+If a woman finds no favor with her husband, then one think he would not want to remarry her.
 This explanation does not really address the issue.

-When Jesus arrived, He taught that divorce was allowed ONLY when 1) the offending spouse had sexual relations with someone else (Matt.
-5;32) and 2) when the unbelieving the partner wants to leave (1 Cor.
-7:8-16).
-That is, the one who did not violate the marriage had the right to file for divorce.
-Such a divorce was a biblical divorce and had God’s blessing.
-Divorce for any other reason was not allowed and did not receive God’s blessing.
-If either the former husband or wife married another person, he or she would commit adultery.
-A careful examination of the Deut.
-24:1-4 passage reveals that the woman was not allowed to remarry her first husband because 1) they had an unbiblical divorce, and 2) she had committed adultery by marrying the second husband.
+A careful examination of the Deuteronomy 24:1-4 passage reveals that the woman was not allowed to remarry her first husband because 1) they had an unbiblical divorce, and 2) she had committed adultery by marrying the second husband.
 They had divorced on account of “some indecency” and not because one of them had committed sexual relations with someone else.
 Then she married another man without God’s blessing.
 Therefore if she divorced her second husband, she could not marry another man with God’s blessing.
 Here are Jesus’ words from the remaining three major passages,

 Jesus clarified Moses’ command.
 The woman was not allowed to remarry her first husband because she had 1) an unbiblical divorce, and 2) had committed adultery by marrying the second husband.
 She committed adultery since the first divorce was unbiblical (see definition above).
 Since she had committed adultery, she was not allowed to remarry her first husband.